-ILSR is working on a companion report, The ABCs of Composting Onsite at K-12 Schools (to be released in 2019).
+ILSR is working on a companion report, The ABCs of Composting Onsite at K-12 Schools.
 If you are composting onsite at your school (whether a simple worm bin in a classroom or a $10,000 in-vessel system) and would like to be included in our report, please email us at firstname.lastname@example.org.

 ILSR Related Resources and Links

 Fighting Food Waste and Employing Youth in Baltimore (Aug.
 2018)

 ILSR Trains Teen Leaders on the Basics of Composting (July 2018)

 ILSR Launches Composting Demonstration Site in Maryland High School (March 2018)

 NSR School Composting Project Spotlight: Elsie Whitlow Stokes Public Charter School, DC (Sept.
 2015)